Maternity & Paternity Leave in Saudi Arabia

 • Paternity leave: Male employees get 3 days of paid leave upon the birth of a child.

-• Job protection: It is illegal to terminate a female employee during maternity leave or for pregnancy-related reasons.
+• Job protection: Terminating a female employee during maternity leave or for pregnancy-related reasons is illegal.
+If terminated, she can claim both unfair dismissal compensation and her remaining maternity pay.

 When does it apply?